algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 **Smoke tests**

-Smoke tests are basic tests that check the basic functionality of an application.
+Smoke tests are basic tests that check the basic functionality of a device.
 They are meant to be quick to execute, and their goal is to assure you that the major features of your system are working as expected.

 *source: [Atlsassian - types of software testing](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing)*